Student Loan Amortization: How EMI Repayment and Interest Work in India

 • Extra Payments: Paying more than the EMI helps reduce the principal faster and cut down total interest costs.

-• Refinancing Options: Refinancing can lower your interest rate and make repayment more affordable.
+• Refinancing Options: Refinancing (balance transfer) can lower your interest rate and make repayment more affordable.

-• Amortization Tracking: Using loan amortization charts helps track principal vs. interest payments for better planning.
+• Amortization Tracking: Using a loan amortization schedule helps you track principal vs. interest payments for better planning.

 • Avoid Negative Amortization: Always cover at least the interest portion to prevent your loan balance from increasing.